zasadnyy-inc/v-zasadnyy-com/app/_posts/2012-11-04-abs-maven-eclipse-integration.markdown

  -Dplatform=16
 ```

 Once generated, the application is ready to be built and tested.
-Start an android emulator, or plug an Android dev phone, and execute:
+Start an Android emulator, or plug an Android dev phone, and execute:

 ```shell
 cd my-android-project
 mvn clean install
 ```

-Besides your application this commands will also install and execute integrations tests application.
+Besides your application, this commands will also install and execute integrations tests application.

-Generated project goes with test keystore that could be used for test, but not for deploying to market, execute this command to get signed apk:
+Generated project goes with test keystore that could be used for test, but not for deploying to market, run this command to get signed apk:

 ```shell
 mvn clean install -Prelease \